pivotal/docs-tap/tas-migration/buildpacks/ruby.hbs.md

 ## <a id="versions"></a> Specifying the Ruby version to install

-The following table compares how Tanzu Application Service and Tanzu Application Platform deal with installing specific Ruby versions.
+The following table compares how Tanzu Application Service and Tanzu Application Platform handle installing specific Ruby versions.

 | Feature                                                  | Tanzu Application Service | Tanzu Application Platform |